Tymek35/Projects/README.md

-# Projects I created mainly during studies.
+# I created majority of these projects during studies and many of them were homework.